flare-foundation/docs/docs/user/attestation-provider.md

 There are two situations in which it makes sense to do so:

 * Running local attestation providers, without any capital requirement, to act as a safeguard against malicious forks ;
-* Running an incentivized attestation provider with capital, which contributes to the network and helps improve the decentralization of the network and provides attestations for the [state connector](#state-connector).
+* Running an incentivized attestation provider to reap rewards, which contributes to the network and helps improve the decentralization of the network and provides attestations for the [state connector](#state-connector).

-Voting power and rewards scale with the attestation provider's capital.
-FIXME: Confirm this.
+??? note "Rewards"

+    Currently, the process of rewarding public attestation providers is still being discussed.

 ## Prerequisites